smkerr/nacsos/Readme.md

 The part that deals with topic modelling is a fork of Allison J.B Chaney's **tmv** [repository](https://github.com/blei-lab/tmv).
 It extends this by managing multiple topic models and linking these with various document collections.

-NACSOS is research software produced by the APSIS working group at the Mercator Research Institute on Global Commons and Climate Change ([MCC](https://www.mcc-berlin.net/)), and some parts of the repository are instution specific.
+NACSOS is research software produced by the APSIS working group at the Mercator Research Institute on Global Commons and Climate Change ([MCC](https://www.mcc-berlin.net/)), and some parts of the repository are institution-specific.
 We are in an ongoing process of generalising, and documenting.

 Refer to the [documentation](https://github.com/mcallaghan/tmv/wiki/Scoping-Documentation) for a (partial) guide to using the app.